r-chitturi/r-chitturi.github.io/proj4/index.md

 ### Laplacian Blending

 I also used the Gaussian and Laplacian stacks from Project 2 in order to blend the two images in my mosaics together.
-I used 5 levels with a kernel size of 12 and sigma of 2.
-The exception was for the mask's Gaussian stack, where I used a kernel size of 60 for extra blending.
+I used 5 levels with `kernel_size=12` and `sigma=2`.
+The exception was for the mask's Gaussian stack, where I used a `kernel size=60` for extra blending.
 Otherwise, there was a harsher line where my mask was.
 Here is an example that compares the kitchen mosaic using two-band blending and Laplacian blending.

 | Using Laplacian Stacks | Using Two-Band Blending |
 | :----: | :----: |
 | <img src="media/kitchen12_laplacianblend.jpg" width="300"/> | <img src="media/kitchen12_twoband_bigger1.jpg" width="300"/> |

 Here is the mask I used for Laplacian blending.
 I created binary masks for both images where the pixel in the image was greater than 0.
 Then, I used `distance_transform_edt` on both masks.
 I combined the two masks by seeing where the mask after the distance transform for `im1` was greater than the transform mask for `im2`.
+I preferred my two-band blending output, so I chose to use that for all of my final mosaics.

 <br> <img src="media/kitchen12_laplacianmask.jpg" width="300"/>